 Duolingo offers FREE bite-size lessons for more than 30 languages, including French, English, Spanish, Italian, and more.
 Earn points for correct answers and race against the clock.
 It has recently created a guide with tips and best practices for using the Duolingo website and app.

-EdTech has launched a FREE early-learning platform for parents of children ages 3-6.
+EdTech a FREE trial to its early-learning platform for parents of children ages 3-6.
 Spring Home is a language learning program that shows parents how to foster their child’s learning.
+After the free trial, a monthly subscription costs $2.99 per month.

 Exploratorium offers an exploration of science, art, and human perception.
 There is a vast collection of activities to feed curiosity as well as educational resources that support online teaching.